LeaVerou/lea.verou.me/blog/2023/eigensolutions/index.md

 </figure>

-Unlike the linear design process of transactional processes, the design process for creator tools often consists of *matching* use cases to solutions, which can happen before, during, or after idea conception:
+Unlike the linear design process of transactional processes, the design process for creator tools often consists of *matching* use cases to solutions, which can happen before, during, or after idea conception.

 {#
 <div class="warning" style="--label: 'TBD'">